 Since 1993, policy statements addressing broad issue areas have been endorsed by the Chamber Board to direct Chamber business advocacy efforts.
 The policy statements have been reviewed annually and modified to reflect the issues and context of the day as necessary.
-The Sioux Falls Area Chamber of Commerce Board of Directors approves the following statements to guide lobbying and community development activities.
+The Greater Sioux Falls Chamber of Commerce Board of Directors approves the following statements to guide lobbying and community development activities.

-The Sioux Falls Area Chamber of Commerce supports a fair and reasonable tax system wherein necessary revenue is collected to support essential government services.
+Greater Sioux Falls Chamber of Commerce supports a fair and reasonable tax system wherein necessary revenue is collected to support essential government services.
 For taxation purposes agricultural land, non-agricultural commercial property and housing should be valued using equitable and uniform methods in all counties.
 At the state level, there is no need for a corporate or personal income tax.
-The Chamber recognizes that a basic level of funding is required to fund the necessary services of government.
+The Chamber recognizes that a basic level of funding is required to support the necessary services of government.
 The Chamber understands that inflationary pressures, cost increases and changing conditions may require tax and fee increases, however, the Chamber supports the concept that reorganization of priorities and cutting of spending should be carefully considered for budget shortfalls at all levels of government before tax and fee increases are considered.

-The Sioux Falls Area Chamber of Commerce believes our economy is best served by allowing free and open competition in the marketplace in an environment that encourages business development and expansion.
+The Greater Sioux Falls Chamber of Commerce believes our economy is best served by allowing free and open competition in the marketplace in an environment that encourages business development and expansion.
 Laws that preclude or give advantage to one business structure or arrangement over another ultimately lessen competition and reduce our area's attractiveness as a business location.
 Barriers to business investment and capital formation impede growth and economic diversification.
 Appropriate rules and regulations, may be required for a viable free market, but government intrusion should not inhibit or restrict business unnecessarily.

 Finally, the Chamber believes that well-designed and appropriately governed and funded post-secondary education opportunities in Sioux Falls are a competitive and strategic imperative for our community and region.

-Federal, state and local government should maintain and develop a high quality infrastructure network.
-Emphasis must be placed on adequately designing, constructing and maintaining a growth-managed infrastructure network (roads, air, rail, water, sewer, public transit and public facilities) which is cost-effective yet provides the highest possible level of service to residential and commercial sectors of the Sioux Falls metropolitan area.
+Federal, state and local government should maintain and develop a high-quality infrastructure network.
+Emphasis must be placed on adequately designing, constructing and maintaining a growth-managed infrastructure (roads, air, rail, water, sewer, public transit and public facilities) which is cost-effective yet provides the highest possible level of service to residential and commercial sectors of the Sioux Falls metropolitan area.
 The effort to maintain adequate infrastructure is necessary to sustain current growth trends while retaining a high-quality urban environment.

 The Sioux Falls area should be open to cooperative efforts as well as consolidation efforts among local units of government.
 Growth in the area provides an opportunity to explore new forms and methods of government to ensure taxpayers receive cost-effective government and quality service delivery.

-The state government in South Dakota should operate in a way that allows for continued balanced budgets without imposing undo tax burdens on state residents and commerce.
+State government in South Dakota should operate in a way that allows for continued balanced budgets without imposing undo tax burdens on state residents and commerce.
 Every effort should be made to distribute limited state resources in a fair and equitable manner.
 State directives to local governments should not rely on unfunded mandates.

 Legislative mandates imposed on state and local governments should be accompanied by the necessary funds to carry out the mandates.

-The Sioux Falls Chamber, working with the Sioux Empire Housing Partnership, supports public and private efforts to provide affordable housing in the Sioux Falls area.
+The Chamber, working with the Sioux Empire Housing Partnership, supports public and private efforts to provide affordable housing in the Sioux Falls area.
 The Chamber supports public and private efforts to redevelop blighted areas in the city.

 The Sioux Falls Chamber recognizes the growing diversity of our population in Sioux Falls and South Dakota.
-We embrace the opportunities that this diversity provides for a culturally and talent rich community.
+We embrace the opportunities that this diversity provides for a culturally and talent-rich community.
 We will work with citizens, our partners, community and state agencies and elected officials to develop efforts to engage and include all populations into our city and state.
 We will also resist initiatives which inappropriately sanction or discriminate against individuals or groups.

-The Sioux Falls Area Chamber working in partnership with the Sioux Falls Development Foundation believes in proactive approach to business development through business parks, the Zeal Center for Entrepreneurship, the USD Discovery District, Foundation Park and the Forward Sioux Falls initiative.
+The Greater Sioux Falls Chamber of Commerce, working in partnership with governmental entities, believes in proactive approaches to business development through business parks, the Zeal Center for Entrepreneurship, the USD Discovery District, Foundation Park and the Forward Sioux Falls initiative.
 The Chamber supports these activities to further a progressive and growing economy ever moving forward to support the goals of its constituency.